 A “Green Card” is a card issued by the U.S. Immigration Service that allows certain immigrants to live and work in the United States permanently.
 Green card holders may also be referred to as a “Legal Permanent Resident,” “Permanent Resident,” or “LPR,” for short.
 The card issued by the U.S. Immigration Service is no longer green, but the term “Green Card” has been used to describe the card for so long that the name has stuck.

 A green card is an identification card for immigrants to identify them as legal permanent residents of the U.S. Immigrants can receive a green card based on their eligibility through employment or family relationships.
 However, in some instances, there are also other ways to qualify for a green card.

 Benefits of a Green Card

 A Green Card conveys many benefits to the immigrant holder.
-It allows them to work, travel within the US and collect most US government benefits among other things.
-Perhaps the biggest benefits of being a Green Card holder is that after 5 years, immigrants may apply to become a naturalized US Citizen.
+It allows them to work, travel within the U.S. and collect most U.S. government benefits, among other things.
+Perhaps the most significant advantage of being a Green Card holder is that immigrants may apply to become naturalized U.S. citizens after five years.

 Restrictions of a Green Card